jieter/django-migrations-bug/README.md

 # related issues/comments
  - https://code.djangoproject.com/ticket/27738
 [Markus Holtermann](https://code.djangoproject.com/ticket/27738#comment:4)
 > name is supposed to be a required argument when you define an index in `_meta.indexes`.
 However, for backwards compatibility reasons with auto-generated index names for e.g. db_index=True and index_together the name cannot be set during object creation but needs to be patched in later while running migrations.
+ - Django ticket created as a result of this tinkering: [Index added to _meta.indexes with Meta.indexes=[] yields two equal addIndex() operations.](https://code.djangoproject.com/ticket/28888)